Supply Chain Management

 • Manages better mechanism of delivery for services and products with minimized delay.

-• Creates improvised customer relation and service.
+• Creates improvised customer relations and service.

 • Minimizes indirect, direct, transportation and warehouse costs.